NeuroML/Documentation/source/Userdocs/Software/NeuroMLlite.md

 (neuromllite:install_fedora)=
 ### Installation on Fedora Linux

-On [Fedora](https://getfedora.org) Linux systems, the [NeuroFedora](https://neuro.fedoraproject.org) community provides PyNeuroML as a package in their [extras repository](https://docs.fedoraproject.org/en-US/neurofedora/copr/) and can be installed using the following commands:
+On [Fedora](https://getfedora.org) Linux systems, the [NeuroFedora](https://neuro.fedoraproject.org) community provides pyNeuroML as a package in their [extras repository](https://docs.fedoraproject.org/en-US/neurofedora/copr/) and can be installed using the following commands:

 ```{code-block} console
 sudo dnf copr enable @neurofedora/neurofedora-extra